 12. Improve 1% Every Day***

 I put stars next to the title for this one to highlight the importance.
-Daily incremental improvements is one of the single most powerful tools for success.
+Daily incremental improvements are the most powerful tools for success.

 If you want to know how to be successful in life, you have to realize that you must take on the role of being a life-long learner.
 You won’t achieve success overnight.
 You have to take consistent action, test various ideas, fail, get back up, and slowly see your growth.
 Just like in finances, the power of compounding your own growth is an unstoppable force.

 Well, you don’t.
-But, this really just refers to improving yourself just a bit every day.
-While it is a hard thing to measure, think of it this way: if you improve 1% every day, this adds up to be a 3800% improvement in one year.
-Alternatively, if you become 1% worse every day, this will decrease your value by 97% in that year.
+But this really just refers to improving yourself just a bit every day.
+While it is hard to measure, think of it this way: if you improve 1% every day, this adds up to be a 3800% improvement in one year.
+Alternatively, if you become 1% worse every day, your value will decrease by 97% in that year.

-Maintaining this growth mindset allows you to take every opportunity that you have to be a better employee, student, spouse, parent, doctor, writer, or whatever.
+Maintaining this growth mindset allows you to take every opportunity to be a better employee, student, spouse, parent, doctor, writer, or whatever.
 Success never happens in one day.
 But if you continue to improve yourself every day, you will be successful.